citizenmatt/resharper-preview-tab/README.md

 # resharper-preview-tab

-A ReSharper plugin to open files in Visual Studio 2012 + 2013's preview tab when navigating in ReSharper.
-For ReSharper 7.1 and 8.0.
+An extension to make ReSharper open files in Visual Studio's preview tab when navigating.
+For ReSharper 8.x and 9.0.

 ## What does it do? ##